pixelated/puppet-pixelated/README.md

 To run the installation, you'll need to ssh into the machine and become root.

-If you are using the vagrant/VirtualBox combination mentioned above, run:
+If you are using the vagrant setup mentioned above, run:
 ```bash
 vagrant ssh
 sudo bash